Breaking Your Pet's Bad Habits

 They bark.
 They have accidents.
 They scratch and claw.
-They chew things they’re not supposed to chew.
+They chew things they're not supposed to chew.
 They might even get a little too excited when you have company.
 We love our pets, and we take the good with the bad when it comes to a cat or a dog.
 After all, in most cases, the good far outweighs the bad.
-At the same time, we don’t have to continue living with their bad habits.
-All it takes is a little patience and persistence to break them.
-Here’s a look at some of the common bad habits associated with cats and dogs and how to break them:
+At the same time, we don't have to continue living with their bad habits.
+All it takes is a little patience and persistence.
+Wondering how to stop a dog from chewing?
+Or when do puppies stop teething?
+Learn how to discipline a puppy displaying destructive behavior like puppy chewing.
+Here's a look at some of the common bad habits associated with cats and dogs and how to break them:

 Dogs bark.
 There's no getting around it.
 And while you'll likely never be able to stop a dog from barking completely, you can teach them to manage it during times when the doorbell rings, when they see the mailman or when they spot another dog.

 Breaking the habit: Teach your dog an alternate behavior when they see something that normally drives them to bark.
 When they act accordingly and refrain from barking, reward them for their good behavior.
 This positive reinforcement will only strengthen their actions over time.
 If they still struggle with barking, it may be worthwhile to invest in a bark collar or bark control device to further enforce the difference between appropriate and inappropriate barking.
 Remotes are available with some bark control collar devices as well, so you have further control of reinforcing the good and inappropriate behaviors.

 There's arguably nothing more frustrating than when your dog or cat has an accident or marks their territory in your home.
 This habit can be due to a number of environmental and behavioral factors, but often times with accidents, it's because nobody is around to let the animal outside.